 In this blog port, we discuss strategies and best practices for cost optimization on Amazon Web Services and how they relate to sustainability.
 From identifying and eliminating wasted resources to utilizing cost-saving features such as Reserved Instances and Auto Scaling, we explore how you can keep your costs under control and contribute to a more sustainable future in the cloud.

 The default billing settings are usually sufficient if you manage a single AWS account.
-However, if you manage multiple accounts, there is no way around the AWS Organization.
-The AWS Organization allows you to consolidate billing data and payments across multiple accounts and set up budgets and cost alerts to manage costs.
+However, if you manage multiple accounts, there is no way around the AWS Organizations.
+The AWS Organizations allows you to consolidate billing data and payments across multiple accounts and set up budgets and cost alerts to manage costs.
 The service also enables the management of multiple accounts and helps enforce governance, security, and compliance standards.

 The Consolidated Billing feature in AWS Organizations provides the following benefits: